 Abstract

-Objective of the subject report is to illustrate the use optimization techniques to efficiently design a truss bridge used by foot and vehicular traffic.
-Trusses are widely used in civil and structural community to realize very complex systems.
-Trusses are incorporated in many structures such as bridges, buildings, airplane fuselage and wings.
-Goal is to design a bridge, which spans a 9 meter (~30 foot) ravine that will sustain design loads while minimizing bridge mass.
-By reducing mass it is directly possible to reduce cost, which is desirable in a day and age where resources are becoming increasingly sparse.
-Additionally, use of optimization lends a scientific technique that systematically leads to an optimum design.
-This helps to reduce design time and further minimizes costs.
+This report describes the process implemented to efficiently design a truss bridge for use by common foot and vehicular traffic.
+Design optimization techniques are used to formulate the design problem, generate a solution, and evaluate the effectiveness of the implemented solution.
+The project goal is to design a bridge spanning a 9 meter (~30 foot) ravine that must sustain external loads while minimizing bridge mass.
+By minimizing a mass cost function, monetary and material cost reductions can be achieved.
+The minimum mass of the bridge is constrained by the stress that each truss element of the bridge must withstand.
+As such an optimum design can be created for minimizing bridge mass subject to the proposed constraints.
 In order to calculate bridge stresses, finite element analysis (FEA) was implemented in conjunction with the optimization function FMINCON available in MATLAB.
 This technique was successful in generating an optimum design of the bridge system for different types of steel available in the market.
 Analysis shows that choosing the lightest design option does not necessarily yield the cheapest design.
-Reason for this is the cost variability between different steel types and will be discussed in detail.
+This result stems from the cost variability between different steel types.

 1. Introduction

-engineering as seen in Figure 1Term truss was originally derived from the French term trousse, which means a collection of things bound together [3].
-In simplest terms a truss is a two-force member, which allows for external load and reactions to act upon the ends of the truss members [1, 2, 4].
+Trusses are widely used in civil and structural engineering to realize very complex systems.
+Trusses are incorporated in many structures such as bridges, buildings, airplane fuselages, and wings as seen in Figure 1.
+The term truss was originally derived from the French term trousse, which means a collection of things bound together [3].
+In simplest terms a truss is a two-force member that allows for external load and reactions to act upon the ends of the truss members [1, 2, 4].
 A truss system is comprised of a collection of individual truss elements that form the structure [1, 2, 4].
 No moment loads are sustained by the truss members, thus the joints at the member ends are assumed to be revolute.
 This condition is especially important for straight truss members.

 Fig.1.
 Visual examples of common truss applications.

-All truss systems can be generally categorized into two groups as plane and space trusses.
+All truss systems can be generally categorized into two groups: plane and space trusses.
 Plane trusses are defined in a two-dimensional plane.
 This definition is appropriate when all the loads act in the plane either horizontally or vertically, and any out-of-plane reactions are negligible.
 On the other hand, space trusses are defined in three-dimensional space and are necessary when out of plane loads need to be accounted for [1, 2].
 An example of typical space and plane truss configurations can be seen in Figures 2a and 2b respectively.

 (a)